blockdiag/blockdiag.com/sources/en/blockdiag/sphinxcontrib.rst

    Render diagrams in antialias mode or not.

+.. confval:: blockdiag_transparency = bool

+   Render diagrams as transparency or not.

+   .. versionadded:: 1.5.0

 .. confval:: blockdiag_html_image_format = "PNG" or "SVG"

    The output image format at generating HTML docs.